-E-mail: lumbusimbi@yahoo.fr
+$\textbf{E-mail:} \ lumbusimbi@yahoo.fr$

 Context: One of WHO's goals for 2014-2023 is to promote safe and effective use of traditional medicine, which is also an important source of research for new antituberculosis molecules from plants.
 The aim of this study is to evaluate the antimycobacterial activity of some Lubumbashi plants and to identify some groups of bioactive substances responsible for this activity.
 Materials and Methods: The antimycobacterial activity of the methanolic extracts was evaluated according to the method of Heifets (1988), with slight modifications.
 This consists in measuring the minimum bactericidal concentration plant methanolic extracts on Mycobacterium smegmatis.
 The conventional methods of staining, precipitation and foaming proposed by Abisch and Reichstein (1960) and William et al. (1970) as used by Kahumba (2000) were used for chemical screening.
 Results: Chemical screening resulted in 688 tests for chemical bioactive substances.
 Tannins (93%) and saponins (88.4%) were the most commonly encountered, while quinons (20.9%) and alkaloids (17.4%) were the least represented.
-As for biological screening, 313 sensitivity tests were carried out whose 20 extracts were found to be active at the concentration of 1 mg/ml, 13 active extracts at 0.1 mg/mL, 8 active extracts at 0.00 mg/mL.
-Therefore, Acacia sieberiana stem bark was also found to be active at (CMB = 0.0001 mg/mL).
+As for biological screening, 313 sensitivity tests were carried out whose 20 extracts were found to be active at the concentration of 1 mg/ml, 13 active extracts at 0.1 mg/mL, 8 active extracts at 0.01 mg/mL, 2 active extracts at 0.001mg/mL, and an active extract at 0.0001 mg/mL.
+The Pavetta schumanniana leaves gave the greatest antimycobacterial activity (CMB = 0.0001 mg/mL).
 Therefore, Acacia sieberiana stem bark was also found to be active at (CMB = 0.001 mg/mL).
-Therefore, Acacia sieberiana stem bark was also found to be active at (CMB = 0.001 mg/mL).
-Therefore, Acacia sieberiana stem bark was also found to be active at (CMB = 0.001 mg/mL).
-Therefore, Acacia sieberiana stem bark was also found to be active at (CMB = 0.001 mg/mL).
-Therefore, Acacia sieberiana stem bark was also found to be active at (CMB = 0.001 mg/mL).
-Therefore, Beautive in vitro up to the concentration of 0.1 μg/mL.
-Pavetta schumanniana leaves found in these plants would justify their use in traditional medicine.
+Conclusion: The plants in our study were found to be active in vitro up to the concentration of 0.1 μg/mL.
+Pavetta schumanniana would be a good candidate for the fight against tuberculosis.
+The groups of bioactive substances found in these plants would justify their use in traditional medicine.